reisner/wordembed_explorer/README.md

 A shiny app for exploring word embedding models.

 ## Setup
 Requires a word embeddings file, from word2Vec.
+Put it in the home directory, and call it `word_embeddings.bin`.

 Also requires:
 ```